Design One-on-One Engagement Meetings to Drive Employee Engagement and Performance

 What is Wrong with One-on-One Employee Meetings

-Unfortunately, most employees and managers feel that 1×1 employee meetings are often:
+Unfortunately, organization culture assessment findings reveal that most employees and managers feel that 1×1 employee meetings are not worth it.
+They are perceived as:

-How To Design One-on-One Employee Meetings that Work
+How To Design One-on-One Employee Meetings that Actually Work

 GOALS: What Do You Want to Achieve?Â

-Discuss the status of goals since your last one-on-one meeting, analyze the progress made on current goals, and plan for new and upcoming goals.
+Discuss the status of goals since your last one-on-one meeting, analyze the progress made on current goals, and plan for new and upcoming objectives.

 OBSTACLES: What’s Standing In The Way of Your Success?